Santhosh-KS/spookfish/cpp/doc/ProjectReport.md

 As you can see once you have the required details, it is just a matter of finding the if and else clauses to identify and classify the video appropriately.

-Spookfish is the tool which gives you such an insight about the videos.
+Spookfish is that tool which gives you such an insight about the videos.
 Now you have the idea of how the video can be classified.
 This is just for one video.
 Just imagine the amount of videos available online.
 The numbers are beyond imaginable.
 All you need to do is just go to your favourite video site and grab that URL and give it to the tool.
 Rest of the heavy lifting is done by "Spookfish" tool for you.

 Yeah, enough of bragging about "Spookfish", Lets see it in action.